H. P. Lovecraft: Early life and family tragedies

-While there is no indication that Lovecraft was particularly close to his grandmother Robie, her death in 1896 had a profound effect on him.
-By his own account, it sent his family into "a gloom from which it never fully recovered".
+While there is no indication that Lovecraft was particularly close to his grandmother, Robie, her death in 1896 had a profound effect on him.
+According to him, it sent his family into "a gloom from which it never fully recovered".
 His mother and aunts wore black mourning dresses that "terrified" him.
-This is also the time that Lovecraft, approximately five-and-a-half years old, started having nightmares that later would inform his fictional writings.
+This was also the time when Lovecraft, approximately five-and-a-half years old, started having nightmares that later informed his fictional writings.
 Specifically, he began to have recurring nightmares of beings he referred to as "night-gaunts".
-He credited their appearance to the influence of Doré's illustrations, which would "whirl me through space at a sickening rate of speed, the while fretting & impelling me with their detestable tridents."
-Thirty years later, night-gaunts would appear in Lovecraft's fiction.
+He credited their appearance to the influence of Doré's illustrations, which would "whirl me through space at a sickening rate of speed, the while fretting & impelling me with their detestable tridents".
+Thirty years later, night-gaunts appeared in Lovecraft's fiction.

 Lovecraft's earliest known literary works were written at the age of seven, and were poems restyling the Odyssey and other Greco-Roman mythological stories.
-Lovecraft would later write that during his childhood he was fixated on the Greco-Roman pantheon, and briefly accepted them as genuine expressions of divinity, foregoing his Christian upbringing.
+Lovecraft later wrote that during his childhood he was fixated on the Greco-Roman pantheon, and briefly accepted them as genuine expressions of divinity, foregoing his Christian upbringing.
 He recalled, at five years old, being told Santa Claus did not exist and retorted by asking why "God is not equally a myth?"
 At the age of eight, he took a keen interest in the sciences, particularly astronomy and chemistry.
 He also examined the anatomical books that were held in the family library, which taught him the specifics of human reproduction that were not yet explained to him.
-As a result, he found that it "virtually killed my interest in the subject."
+As a result, he found that it "virtually killed my interest in the subject".

 In 1902, according to Lovecraft's later correspondence, astronomy became a guiding influence on his worldview.
 He began publishing the periodical Rhode Island Journal of Astronomy, using the hectograph printing method.
 Lovecraft went in and out of elementary school repeatedly, oftentimes with home tutors making up for the lost years, missing time due to health concerns that have not been determined.
-The written recollections of his peers described him as withdrawn but welcoming to those who shared his then-current fascination with astronomy, inviting them to look through his prized telescope.
+In their written recollections, his peers described him as withdrawn but welcoming to those who shared his then-current fascination with astronomy, inviting them to look through his prized telescope.